Posted on

 Solitaire2%2%

-For women the top three games are: Contract Bridge, Auction, and Pinochle.
+For women, the top three games are Contract Bridge, Auction, and Pinochle.
+For men, the top three games are Contract Bridge, Poker, and Pinochle.

 Getting access to cards was not difficult.
-The Red Cross distributed cards to soldiers in hospitals or in recreation centers.
+The Red Cross distributed cards to soldiers in hospitals or recreation centers.
 Families would also send a deck of playing cards out to soldiers.
 Families could purchase the decks of cards from local general or department stores.

 The top set is a reproduction.
 The bottom set is an original Red Cross set.